AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_in_browser.md

 If your project doesn't run in the browser:

--	Double-check that you have followed *all* the steps indicated for your browser under ~{ Use Google Chrome to run your project }~ and ~{ Use Mozilla Firefox to run your project }~, including setting all the required configuration flags.

 -	If you have a problem launching from the **Connections** panel, double-check that your **Browser path** points to a supported version of your browser.

 -	Press **F12** to open the Firefox or Chrome developer tools.

 	The **Console** tab in the developer tools lists any JavaScript errors the browser encountered when trying to open the project.
 It also lists any messages that your game project writes to the log.
 This can sometimes be helpful in diagnosing where a problem occurs.

-	Here are some of the errors we've heard about, and how to fix them:
+- Here are some of the errors we've heard about, and how to fix them:

-	- (Chrome)

-		**Error:** “Cross origin requests are only supported for HTTP”

-		**Solution:** Make sure you launched Chrome with the --allow-file-access-from-files flag, or start a web server to host the content.

-	- (Any browser)

-		**Error:** “Invalid typed array range”

-		**Solution:** Too much memory was required to even open the page.
+	- **Error:** “Invalid typed array range” **Solution:** Too much memory was required to even open the page.
 (We request 1GB up front before running engine.)
 This happens frequently with 32bit browsers, use a 64bit browser instead.

-		**Error:** “Cannot enlarge memory”
+	- **Error:** “Cannot enlarge memory”
 		**Solution:** Project is allocating more than the maximum memory permitted (currently 1GB).
 Reduce your project memory footprint.

 -	If you're launching the project from a web server, you may need to specify the [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) the server should use for the *.mem* file generated by the packaging process.
 Use the `text/html` MIME type.
 See the documentation for your web server for details on how to set this up.

--	Let us know about it [on the forum](http://www.autodesk.com/stingray-forums).
+-	Have you run into a different problem?
+Let us know about it [on the forum](http://www.autodesk.com/stingray-forums).